Nuraghe La Prisgiona

 The Nuraghe La Prisgiona is a nuragic archaeological site (occupied from the 14th until the 9th century BC), located in the Capichera valley in the municipality of Arzachena, Costa Smeralda in the north of Sardinia.
 It consists of a nuraghe and a village comprising around 90–100 buildings, spread across 5 hectares.
 Findings from this site are, in many cases, unique in Sardinia, particularly with regard to decoration and use.
-Due to the large extent and number of building,s the site is considered unique in North-East Sardinia.
+Due to the large extent and number of buildings, the site is considered unique in North-East Sardinia.
 There is also some evidence for occupation during Roman and medieval times.
 The Giants' grave Coddu Vecchiu is located nearby.